-My new book is “Malled: My Unintentional Career In Retail” , a memoir of my time selling outdoor clothing in an upscale suburban New York mall.
-It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and its biggest source of new jobs.
+My latest book is “Malled: My Unintentional Career In Retail” , a memoir of selling clothing in an upscale suburban New York mall.
+It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and biggest source of new jobs.

 Entertainment Weekly calls it “an excellent memoir” and Bnet columnist Herb Schaffner says; “the best of reality journalism…a must-read.”

-It was published in China in June 2013, and was nominated for the 2012 Hillman Prize, given annually to a work of “journalism in service of the common good.”
+It was published in China in July 2013, and nominated for the 2012 Hillman Prize, given annually to a work of “journalism in service of the common good.”

-I speak frequently about low-wage labor and retail; there’s a link to my most recent talk at the University of Minnesota on the About page here.
-I’d love to address your group!
+A lively and experienced speaker, there’s a link to my most recent talk at the University of Minnesota on the About page.

 In 1998, I won a Canadian National Magazine Award for humor for an essay about my divorce; now re-married to Jose, a newspaper photo editor.
 Born in Vancouver, raised in Toronto, I’m a University of Toronto graduate, living since 1989 near New York City.

-I also studied at the New York School of Interior Design, speak French and Spanish, and have lived in Toronto, Vancouver, Cuernavaca, Mexico, London, Montreal, New Hampshire and Paris.
+I speak French and Spanish and have lived in Toronto, Vancouver, Cuernavaca, Mexico, London, Montreal, New Hampshire and Paris.